More Than 70% of Cars in South Africa Are Uninsured

 A ‘couldn’t care less’ attitude is why there is so much road rage in South Africa, because when uninsured people smash into your car, and they’re unemployed, you can wave goodbye to getting any money from them.

-If you are driving an uninsured car, the Automobile Association does its duty to warn motorists of the negative consequences of being uninsured.
-If you’re unemployed or earning a next-to-nothing salary, what adverse effects are waiting for you in a country that is lenient towards offenders?
+The Automobile Association does its duty to warn motorists of the negative consequences of non-uninsance.
+Let’s say you’re out of a job or earning a next-to-nothing salary.
+What adverse effects are waiting for you in a country that tolerates offenders?
 Very few.

-Another problem to add to unlicensed drivers and drivers who are uninsured is that according to the AA, thousands upon thousands of vehicles in South Africa are also classified as unroadworthy which means that having an accident in South Africa is further increased.
+There is another problem to add to unlicensed drivers.
+The AA says that drivers without insurance drive thousands of vehicles in South Africa are also classified as unroadworthy.
+That means that having an accident in South Africa is further increased.

 Most Drivers opt to Not Insure

-If they are uninsured at the time of an accident, they may well be held accountable for the repair costs of the vehicle they damaged putting them into massive debt.
+Let’s say they are uninsured at the time of an accident.
+They may well be held accountable for the repair costs of the vehicle they damaged.
+That could put them into massive debt.

 If you are unable to pay for repairs to the car you collided with, you could find yourself listed with South African credit bureaus, which could jeopardise your chances of getting finance for a new car in the future.